 1. Partially Cover the Water’s Surface

-Cover as much of the surface of your tank as you can.
+To prevent water from freezing in a trough, the first step is to cover as much of the surface of your tank as you can.
 Consider using c-clamps to secure plywood or polystyrene foam insulation to partially cover the top of your trough.
-Troughs generally have a large surface area; covering a portion of that keeps heat in while still allowing horses access to water.
+Troughs generally have a large surface area; covering some of the water’s surface keeps heat in while still allowing horses access to water.

-2. Bigger Troughs
+2. Get Bigger Troughs

-3. Partially Bury Your Stock Tank or Buckets
+3. Partially Bury Your Stock Tank (or Buckets)

 4. Build a DIY Double-Walled Stock Tank

-5. Remove, Don’t Just Break Ice
+5. Don’t Just Break Ice, Remove it

 In a pinch, harness the power of manure!
 During the worst of our electricity-outage-causing winter storms, we’d